RedPenguin101/design_patterns/README.md

 6. Command Pattern
 7. Adapter Pattern: converts the interface of a class into another interface the client accepts.
 Adapters let classes wok together that couldn't otherwise because of icompatible interfaces.
 8. Facade Pattern: provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher level interface that makes the subsystems easier to use.
+9. Template Method Pattern: defines the skeleton of an algorithm in aethod, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without chaging the algorithms structure

 ### observer pattern
 1. subject interface, implemented by concrete subjects. has methods for registeringObserver, removing observer, notifying observer